Signs of Anxiety in Dogs

 This page contains affiliate links.
 We may earn money or products from the companies mentioned in this post through our independently chosen links, which earn us a commission.
 Learn More

 Anxiety is the anticipation of a fearful event based on a past experience.
-Anxiety in dogs can affect all breeds, but may affect every dog differently.
-While it is something that all dogs go through from time to time, if untreated your dog may develop an anxiety disorder which can lead to behavior as well as other issues.
+Anxiety in dogs can affect all breeds, but it may affect every dog differently.
+While it is something that all dogs go through from time to time, if left untreated, your dog may develop an anxiety disorder, which can lead to behavior as well as other issues.

-Your dog’s anxiety can be managed by with a little love and care.
-In this article we will explain everything you need to know about causes, signs, and treatments for your dog’s anxiety.
+Your dog’s anxiety can be managed with a little love and care.
+In this article, we will explain everything you need to know about causes, signs, and treatments for your dog’s anxiety.

 Causes of Anxiety in Dogs